Larleeloo/DND_Pixel_Art_Game1/README.md

 DESCRIPTION
 A Java Swing-based game engine that runs a 2D platformer game.
 Plays similarly to Terraria, Super Mario, or 2D Minecraft.
 Inspired by Dungeons and Dragons games like Baldur's Gate 3.
-(Non-turn-based)
+(Non-turn-based) This game should feel abundant with the quantity and variations in items and tools.

 CURRENT FEATURES
 -JSON file-based level loading